 Then it hit me and I continued.

 However, I would think twice before saying the same thing about our species.
 We do -naturally so- live our lives driven mostly by our biology.
-Mostly, at the most.
-But I can also stamp my foot for the heck of it.
+But I can stamp my foot for the heck of it.
 A cow will not.
-I can roll in the garden because I can, but a dog will not.
-We can act in spite of not being strictly driven by biological instincts whereas most other animals cannot.
-They need to have a ‘biological reason’ to act.
+I will roll on the grass because I can, but a dog will probably not.
+We can act in spite of our biological instincts whereas most other animals cannot.
+They need to have a biological reason to act.
 What more are humans than their evolutionarily advanced brains, then?

 Choice and Control

 The realm in which this theoretical Self must exist is far from supernatural or metaphysical.
-It is actually highly tangible.
-Counter to intuition, the idea of Self inside such a realm is quite paradoxical as it invents the possibility of breaking the principle of causality.
-An entity such as this Self would possess the prowess to break out from the chain of universal cause and effect simply to exercise its will.
-The Self, therefore, must not be a part of some whole, but the Whole itself.
-This all-encompassing domain of control is what the Buddha must experience.
-Well, not exactly; experience in our daily definition implies the actuality of an experiencing Self.
-This domain of control is what the Buddha must explode out to.
-His being must be the being of the Universe itself!
+It may actually be highly tangible.
+Counter to intuition, the idea of a Self inside such a realm is quite paradoxical, as it invites the possibility for it to break the Principle of Causality.
+This Self would possess the power to fracture the universal chain of cause and effect simply to exercise its will.
+The Self, therefore, must not be a part of some whole: It would have to be the Whole itself.